 We account for common and preferred stock subject to possible redemption in accordance with the accounting guidance applicable to distinguishing liabilities from equity.
 Stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
 Conditionally redeemable stock (including preferred stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common and preferred stock is classified as stockholders' equity.
 The Company's preferred stock outstanding before consummation of the Business Combination featured certain redemption rights considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at December 31, 2020, all of the Company's preferred stock outstanding was converted to common stock at the Closing and is no longer outstanding as of December 31, 2021.
+Accordingly, at December 31, 2020, all of the Company's preferred stock was considered subject to possible redemption and was presented as temporary equity, outside of the stockholders' equity section of our balance sheet.
+The preferred stock outstanding was converted to common stock at the Closing and is no longer outstanding as of December 31, 2021.